nvsmith/203-accelerate/wp-content/plugins/feed-them-social/readme.txt

 = Version 2.4.0 Tuesday, April 10th, 2018 =
    * REMOVE: Facebook Group Feed and Specific Events Posts: These feed types have been disabled by Facebook at this time.
 We'll post changes as we receive them from Facebook.
 [Read More](https://www.slickremix.com/facebook-api-changes-on-april-4th-2018/).
    * NOTE: Facebook Event Feed: Facebook now requires you use a page access token to view this feed type.
 The page access token must be for that facebook page for it to work.
 An APP ID will not work anymore.
-   * FIX: Instagram Feed: The convert Instagram name option has been removed now that Instgram as removed access for this option.
+   * FIX: Instagram Feed: The convert Instagram name option has been removed now that instagram as removed access for this option.
 Set your Access Token from the Instagram Options page to get your Instagram ID now.
 [Read More](https://www.slickremix.com/instagram-api-change-on-april-4th-2018/).
    * POPUP FIX: Instagram Hashtag or Location Feed: Because of the resent privacy change by Instagram we replaced the missing profile photo with an Instagram Icon and the persons Actual Name replaced with Handle name.
    * FIX: Instagram Feed: To create additional Instragram Feeds we have now added access_token= to the shortcode generator on the Settings page of our plugin.
    * FIX: Settings Page: View Extensions and Demo link not working properly.